 The Appeals Board shall be composed of three faculty members, and two students.
 Faculty members shall be nominated by the Academic Council and elected by the faculty at large for a three-year term, one vacancy arising per year.
 The student members will be selected during the spring semester of the preceding academic year by the outgoing Board.
 The Board will publish notice of the selection process to all students.
 The current Board will select, by a majority vote, the student members from among the names of interested and qualified persons responding to the notice.
-Once new members have been chosen, the Student Assembly shall offer the student body the opportunity to offer their input regarding the appointments, before holding a vote to confirm the new appointments.
+Once new members have been chosen, the Student Government Alliance shall offer the student body the opportunity to offer their input regarding the appointments, before holding a vote to confirm the new appointments.
 The Board will not consider platforms from students on disciplinary probation or students who have been found responsible of violating the Honor Code.
 In case of a vacancy on the Board during the academic year, the Board will solicit nominations and select a student to serve as a replacement.
-A quorum shall consist of three members; two faculty and one student.
+A quorum for appeals of sanctions arising from violations of the Honor Code (from the Honor Court); of the Code of Conduct (from the Judicial Board); or of the Harassment Policy (from the Harassment and Sexual Misconduct Board) shall consist of three members: two faculty and one student.
+A quorum for appeals of sanctions arising from violations of the Sexual Misconduct Policy (from the Harassment and Sexual Misconduct Board) shall consist of two faculty members.
 The Dean of Students may attend meetings but shall not have a vote.
 The Chair shall be one of the faculty members, designated by the Dean of the Faculty.

-1. student subject to disciplinary action following a hearing by the Judicial Board, Honor Court or the Harassment and Sexual Misconduct Board (HSMB) may appeal a disciplinary decision within one week of being informed in writing of that decision.
-The appeal must be made in writing to the Chair of the Appeals Board, with a copy to the Associate Dean of Students for Health and Safety (Judicial Board), the Associate Dean of Students for Academics (Honor Court), or the Dean of Students (HSMB) and must state in detail the reasons for the appeal.
-The Chair shall inform appropriate dean that an appeal has been made and shall invite that individual to make written statements to the Appeals Board.
-For HSMB cases, the respondent or the complainant will be invited to respond if he or she chooses.
-Within one week of receipt of the appeal, the Chair shall convene the Appeals Board to determine whether the appeal shall be considered.
+- Students subject to disciplinary action following a hearing by the Judicial Board, Honor Court or the Harassment and Sexual Misconduct Board (HSMB) may appeal a disciplinary decision within one week of being informed in writing of that decision.
+The appeal must be made in writing, stating in detail the reasons for the appeal, and sent to the Chair of the Appeals Board, with a copy to the Director of Community Standards (HSMB), the Assistant Dean of Students for Community Living (Judicial Board) or the Associate Dean of Students for Academics (Honor Court).
+The Appeals Board Chair will invite responses from the Director of Community Standards, Assistant Dean of Students or Associate Dean of Students as well as the chairs of the Judicial Board, Harassment and Sexual Misconduct Board, or Honor Court.
+Responses should be received in writing within seven days of that invitation.
+For HSMB cases, the respondent or the complainant will be invited to respond if they choose.
+Within one week of receipt of the appeal, the Chair shall convene the Appeals Board to determine whether the appeal shall be considered..